Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_format_money()

-Format a number as USD.
+Format a number in US dollars.

 #### Arguments

  * (*mixed*) Number
- * (*bool*) (*optional*) Use ¢ sign if under $1
+ * (*bool*) (*optional*) Use ¢ sign if the amount is under $1.
+Default `FALSE`

 #### Return

-Return the amount formatted as USD, e.g. $1.00 or 59¢.
+Returns the amount formatted in USD, e.g. `"$1.00"` or `"59¢"`.

 #### Filters

  * `common_format_money` - Accepts the same arguments.
 The eponymous function runs with a priority of 5.
 You can enqueue additional callbacks before or after to alter its behavior and use `apply_filters()` instead of calling the function directly.
+You can also dequeue the main function if, for example, you wanted to introduce other localities.